zzw890827/aws-sap-questions/第三套/README.md

     </details>

 29. Your company previously configured a heavily used, dynamically routed VPN connection between your on-premises data center and AWS.
-You recently provisioned a Direct Connect connection and would like to start using this new connection.
-After configuring Direct Connect settings in the AWS Console, which of the following options will provide the most seamless transition for your users?
+You recently provisioned a DirectConnect connection and would like to start using the new connection.After configuring DirectConnect settings in the AWS Console, which of the following options win provide the most seamless transition for your users?
-    - [ ] A. Configure your Direct Connect router, update our VP route tables to point to the Direct Connect Connection, configure our VPN connection with a higher BGP priority, and verify network traffic is leveraging the Direct Connect connection.
+    - [ ] A. Delete your existing VPN connection to avoid routing loops configure your DirectConnect router with the appropriate settings and verity network traffic is leveraging DirectConnect.
-    - [ ] B. Delete your existing VPN connection to avoid routing oops, configure your Direct Connect router with the appropriate settings, and verify network traffic is leveraging Direct Connect.
+    - [ ] B. Configure your DirectConnect router with a higher BGP priority man your VPN router, verify network traffic is leveraging Directconnect and then delete your existing VPN connection.
-    - [ ] C. Update your VPC route tables to point to the Direct Connect connection, configure your Direct Connect router with the appropriate settings, verify network traffic is leveraging Direct Connect, and then delete the VPN connection.
+    - [ ] C. Update your VPC route tables to point to the DirectConnect connection configure your DirectConnect router with the appropriate settings verify network traffic is leveraging DirectConnect and then delete the VPN connection.
-    - [ ] D. Configure your Direct Connect router with a higher BGP priority than your VPN router, verify network traffic is leveraging Direct Connect, and then delete your existing VPN connection.
+    - [ ] D. Configure your DirectConnect router, update your VPC route tables to point to the DirectConnect connection, configure your VPN connection with a higher BGP priority, and verify network traffic is leveraging the DirectConnect connection.

     <details>
        <summary>Answer</summary>